AndyCYao/MR-Racer/Readme.md

 ## Technical notes

 ### Special Effects
+In `CarControllerInput` base class, the `TriggerGroundImpactEffect`, `TriggerWallImpactEffect`, and `TriggerGameOverBoomEffect` coroutines handle the special effects.

-Special effects are triggered when the car hit a wall, land on the floor from a jump, or just run out of time.
-The effects are prefabs in the `CarControllerInput` base class.
-The prefabs are stored in `Assets/Team_XR/Sean_VFX`
+`TriggerGroundImpactEffect`  is triggered when the car land on the floor from a jump, referenced by `OnCollisionEnter`

+`TriggerWallImpactEffect` is triggered when the car hits a wall.
+A collision is a wall hit if the difference between the `collision.contacts[0].normal` and `Vector3.up` is less than 10f. referenced by `OnCollisionEnter`.

+We created three wall impact prefabs, so this coroutine randomlly choose an effect on collision.

+`TriggerGameOverBoomEffect` is triggered when the game runs out of time.
+This coroutine is referenced by `GameOverState` class `OnStateEnter` method.

+The effects are stored in `Assets/Team_XR/Sean_VFX`, and are prefabs in the `CarControllerInput` base class.

 ### Car
-The car controller is a Unity standard vehicle asset.
+We used the [low poly stylized car](https://assetstore.unity.com/packages/3d/vehicles/land/low-poly-stylized-cars-116415) and [character pack](https://assetstore.unity.com/packages/3d/characters/humanoids/character-pack-free-sample-79870) for our car and driver.
+"Underneath the hood", the car engine is a Unity standard vehicle asset and originally uses `CrossPlatformInput` for inputs.
 We modified the input method to fit for the Bridge headset remote control.

 ### Controller
+The `CarControllerInput` contains a `CarMotionData` class used for steering and power.
+The car's movement is updated by the `FixedUpdate` method

 We have three controller styles available.

 `ControllerInputA` -uses DPAD for steering.
 Acceleration and braking is based on where you are pressing on DPAD relative to the center, hold the secondary buttons to reset